 - American Art Therapy Association

-- Member of PSI CHI – International Honor Society in Psychology
+- PSI CHI – International Honor Society in Psychology